 State Surplus Property Program

-of all state surplus property exclusively to an online auction format.
+To make the sales process more convenient and accessible for additional customers, the Pennsylvania Department of General Services will move the sale of all state surplus property exclusively to an online auction format.

 All items are sold at various locations throughout the state or through an online auction.
 Online auctions are managed by www.GovPlanet.com/PAand GovDeals.com (These links direct you to Pennsylvania's auction items).

-When a Pennsylvania historical bridge is scheduled for replacement due to width or load restrictions, the Commonwealth seeks to identify adaptive re-uses for the bridge.
+When a Pennsylvania historical bridge is scheduled for replacement due to a width or load restrictions, the Commonwealth seeks to identify adaptive re-uses for the bridge.
 Bridges may be offered for sale to other state agencies, municipalities, non-profit organizations, educational institutions, and/or the general public.
-In the past historic bridges have been moved and restored as part of state park improvements, Rails to Trails projects, or placed on university campuses.
+In the past, historic bridges have been moved and restored as part of state park improvements, Rails to Trails projects, or placed on university campuses.
 Learn more about the Commonwealth's Bridge Marketing program and see what bridges are currently available for sale.

 Heavy Equipment Auctions

-Used heavy equipment, off-road equipment and dump trucks are offered for sale when they are no longer being used by the Commonwealth.
+Used heavy equipment, off-road equipment, and dump trucks are offered for sale when they are no longer being used by the Commonwealth.
 These items are first offered to municipalities, then to the general public.
 View heavy equipment sale dates.

 Heavy Equipment Auction Websites:

-Municipalities Login: www.goveplanet.com/muni
+Municipalities Login: www.govplanet.com/muni

-Public Auction Login: www.goveplanet.com/penndot
+Public Auction Login: www.govplanet.com/penndot